mitulsuthar/A100/README.md

 # A100
-This repo is for sharing code as part of blog post series at http://mscodingblog.blogspot.com/2018/06/a1building-app-using-angular-and-aspnet.html
+This repo is for sharing code as part of blog post series at <a href="http://mscodingblog.blogspot.com/2018/06/a1building-app-using-angular-and-aspnet.html">Mitul Suthar's Blog</a>

 <ul>